TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Discussion

 To ensure the representativeness and diversity of our evaluation data, we collect bug reports and the relevant APKs from three widely-used datasets constructed by prior studies published in top-tier conferences and journals~\cite{huang2025one,zhang2023automatically,johnson2022empirical}.
 This helps improve the external validity of our evaluation by reflecting real-world bug reproduction scenarios.
 In the future, we will extend our datasets with bug reports from different domains to strengthen our work.

 Our work primarily relies on two off-the-shelf techniques, including LLMs and UI Automator2, both of which have inherent limitations that may impact the performance of \oursystem.
 On the one hand, LLMs may produce hallucinated or inconsistent outputs~\cite{huang2025survey}, which can undermine the effectiveness of MCTS-based planning.
 To mitigate the issue, we adopt GPT-4o, a state-of-the-art LLM that supports multi-modal inputs and is widely adopted in both academia and industry.
 With the rapid advancement of LLMs, we plan to explore more advanced models in the future to evaluate their effectiveness on our approach.
-We further reduce the temperature setting to minimize output variability.
-Additionally, to ensure the reliability of our results, we execute \oursystem five times per bug report and evaluate its performance using aggregated outputs.
+Moreover, the LLM training data is not public, so some bug reports might have been seen during pretraining.
+However, crash reproduction involves reasoning over app-specific UI states and interactions, which goes beyond simple memorization.
+To ensure the reliability of our results, we execute \oursystem five times per bug report and evaluate its performance using aggregated outputs.
 On the other hand, UI Automator2, one of the most widely adopted tools for UI testing~\cite{feng2024prompting,zhang2023automatically,zhao2022recdroid+}, exhibits limitations in extracting UI information and performing certain actions, as described in \Cref{sec:eff}.
-In future work, we plan to explore image-based UI testing techniques~\cite{2024Mobile} to address the limitations of extracting textual UI descriptions for bug reproduction.
+We plan to use image-based UI testing techniques~\cite{2024Mobile} to address the limitations of extracting textual UI descriptions for bug reproduction.